tag-u-r-it/terminal-effects/README.md

 # terminal-effects
 Practicing c++, matrices and threading.
-It works on Windows, too, but the cmd is refreshing the screen very slowly.
+Tested on Linux and Windows.

 4 cpu threads are altering the matrix (creating the "effects"), while the 5th thread is drawing the matrix.